dattasaurabh82/automato-website-fork/site/content/portfolio/believe_it_yourself.md

 ## BIY.HEAR
 ### Numerological language processing kit
 **Build your own projects to find meaning in every name or object.
-The BIY Hear Boards comes preloaded with special trained models and functions!**
+The BIY.Hear kit tweaks natural language processing to recognize and calculate the destiny hidden in words, trained on Indian Numerology and Astrology**

-- **VOICE TO DESTINY:** The two microphones of the  board interpret every name of a person, animal or object it hears into a destiny and lucky numberbased on the word letters and conformations.
+- **VOICE TO DESTINY:** The  microphones on the board listen for every name of a person, animal or object into to then calculate a lucky number and a destiny based on the word letters and conformations.
 - **GENERATIVE PROPHECIES:** The board generates prophecies based on the lucky and destiny numbers that can be heard from its speaker or also printed out with our Destiny printer extension kit.
-- **DESTINY CLOCK:** The board interprets the date and time in which is turned on to determine a contextual Lucky numbers and Destiny number for your projects.
+- **DESTINY CLOCK:** The board interprets the date and time in which is turned on to constantly determine a Lucky numbers and Destiny number for the board itself, that can be used for your projects.

 **Featuring:**